sinequa/sba-angular/docs/apps/5-vanilla-builder.md

 ```

 This configuration is associated with the `uib-zone` with the id `home`.
-So, this describe the zone:
+So, this describes the zone:
 * the zone is a container (`type: '_container'`)
-* the zone contain various components (`items: [...]`).
+* the zone contains various components (`items: [...]`).
 Each component within this array will be rendered by index order.
 * class is just for css styling the host element

 In the `items` property, you can notice the `search-form` id.
 This tells the **ui-builder** library to render a component whose id is `search-form`